Model Preserving Compression for Neural Networks

 The experiments on the illustrative example and Fashion MNIST were performed on a 2019 iMac running an Intel I9.
 The illustrative example computes in minutes.
 We trained 15 different model configurations, 8 one hidden layer, and 7 two hidden layer network sizes.
 For 5 random seeds, we used $5*(50+10+10)=350$ epochs per model size, and trained 15 different model configurations.
 We used 10,000 images for the pruning set, however, the runtime for computing the ID is cheap compared to training, using the scipy QR decomposition function which calls a LAPACK subroutine~\cite{lapack}.

-The experiments on CIFAR-10 were performed on a NVIDIA GeForce GTX 1080Ti.
-For 5 random seeds and two models a total of $5*2*160=1600$ epochs was used for training the ResNet-56 and VGG-16 models.
-The Table~\ref{tab:cifar10mag} our results required $5*3*40=1200$ epochs of fine-tuning for 5 random seeds and 2 pruning configurations on ResNet-56, 1 configuration on VGG-16.
+The experiments on CIFAR-10 were performed on a NVIDIA GeForce GTX 1080Ti on a university compute cluster.
+Epochs of fine tuning are specified in the tables of the main paper.
 Computing the interpolative decomposition were comparatively cheap, only requiring 1000 data points.
-The Table~\ref{tab:cifar10modern} and~\ref{tab:cifar10beforeFT} ID results required $5 * 2 * 200 = 2000$ total epochs of fine-tuning for 5 random seeds and 2 different models.
+Computing costs for any compression method were negligible compared to fine tuning.